 We are inextricably linked by a spiritual connection not only with all people, but also with all living things.

-Someone once said to me that in every human being lurks something very good and benevolent as well as something very bad and malevolent; and, depending on his mood, sometimes one, sometimes the other manifests itself.
+Someone once said to me that in every human being lurks something very good and benevolent as well as something very bad and malevolent; and, depending on his mood, either this or the other manifests itself.
 That is absolutely true!

 The sight of the suffering of others evokes, not only in different people but also in the same person, at times a limitless compassion, at other times a kind of satisfaction, which may intensify into a most cruel schadenfreude.

-From my own experience I see that I something look at all beings with sincere compassion, sometimes with the greatest indifference, and sometimes with hatred or even schadenfreude.
+From my own experience, I see that I sometimes look at all beings with sincere compassion, sometimes with the greatest indifference, and sometimes with hatred or even schadenfreude.

 All this serves as a clear indication of the fact that we possess two different and even diametrically opposed ways of perception.
 In the first, following the principle of isolation, separation and alienation, all other beings appear completely foreign to us, they are decidedly not our self.
 In this case we cannot feel anything in relation to them except for indifference, envy, enmity or schadenfreude.